- Itemized Deductions

 Refunds and rebates.

-Enter the state and local personal property taxes you paid, but only if the taxes were based on value alone and were imposed on a yearly basis.
+Enter on line 5c the state and local personal property taxes you paid, but only if the taxes were based on value alone and were imposed on a yearly basis.

 You paid a yearly fee for the registration of your car.
 Part of the fee was based on the car's value and part was based on its weight.
 You can deduct only the part of the fee that was based on the car's value.

 You may want to take a credit for the foreign tax instead of a deduction.
-See the instructions for Form 1040, line 48, for details.
+See the instructions for Schedule 3 (Form 1040 or 1040-SR), line 1, for details.

 The rules for deducting interest vary, depending on whether the loan proceeds are used for business, personal, or investment activities.
 See Pub.
 535 for more information about deducting business interest expenses.
 See Pub.
 550 for more information about deducting investment interest expenses.
 You can't deduct personal interest.
-However, you can deduct qualified home mortgage interest (on your Schedule A) and interest on certain student loans (on line 33 of your Form 1040), as explained in Pub.
+However, you can deduct qualified home mortgage interest (on your Schedule A) and interest on certain student loans (on Schedule 1 (Form 1040 or 1040-SR), line 20), as explained in Pub.
 936 and Pub.
 970.

-You allocate interest (other than fully deductible home mortgage interest) on a loan in the same way as the loan is allocated.
+You allocate interest on a loan in the same way as the loan is allocated.
 You do this by tracing disbursements of the debt proceeds to specific uses.
 For more information on allocating interest, see Pub.
 535.

 Use Schedule A to deduct qualified home mortgage interest and investment interest.

 If you are a homeowner who received assistance under a State Housing Finance Agency Hardest Hit Fund program or an Emergency Homeowners' Loan program, see Pub.
-530 for the amount you can deduct on line 10 or 11.
+530 for the amount you can deduct on line 8a or 8b.

-A home mortgage is any loan that is secured by your main home or second home.
+A home mortgage is any loan that is secured by your main home or second home, regardless of how the loan is labeled.
 It includes first and second mortgages, home equity loans, and refinanced mortgages.

 A home can be a house, condominium, cooperative, mobile home, boat, or similar property.
 It must provide basic living accommodations including sleeping space, toilet, and cooking facilities.